Faculty

 Marcus King

-Professor of the Practice in Environment and International Affairs, the Earth Commons, Edmund A. Walsh School of Foreign Service
+Professor of the Practice in Environment and International Affairs, The Earth Commons, Edmund A. Walsh School of Foreign Service

 Email: mdk7@georgetown.edu